 Lok is a founding director of the Amsterdam Seminar for Global Intellectual History (see: www.globalintellectualhistory.org/ for information on lectures, seminars etc.), and of the international research network on Conservatism in Europe and Beyond.
 He was a member of the board of the De Moderne Tijd (Belgian - Dutch Society for Nineteenth- and Early Twentieth-Century Studies: demodernetijd.nl), and of the board of the ARTES Research School (theme leader 'European Identities and ideas': http://artes.uva.nl).
 Lok is also a member of the European Studies management board (DB) and of faculty & departemental committees.
 Furthermore, he regularly organises and moderates public & academic debates and conferences (see under 'publicaties/erkenning' ).

-My book Windvanen ('[Political] Weathervanes') is a comparative study of the political transition of 1813-1815 (from the Napoleonic Empire to the Restoration) in France and the Low Countries from the understudied perspective of the Napoleonic administrative elites that survived the regime change.
+Contents: my book Windvanen ('[Political] Weathervanes') is a comparative study of the political transition of 1813-1815 (from the Napoleonic Empire to the Restoration) in France and the Low Countries from the understudied perspective of the Napoleonic administrative elites that survived the regime change.
 It argues that the so-called Restoration monarchies were to a large extent constructed by Napoleonic officials who adapted very well to the new political situation.
 As well as (quantitatively) studying the institutional and personal continuity after 1814, the contemporary critical discourses and attitudes towards these political survivors (nicknamed 'girouette' in French or 'windvaan' in Dutch) as well their apologies are analysed.
 According to NRC Handelsblad, Windvanen was one of the best historical books published in the Netherlands in 2009.

 Book: Nationalisme, naties en staten (Vantilt 2012/2015): Matthijs Lok, deel IV: 'IJzer en bloed.
 Staatsvorming en nationalisme, 1848-1914' (p.
 282-411). ["Iron and Blood": Stateformation and Nationalism, 1848-1914 (p.
 282-411]